 Kelli thought she was going to be a doctor, but then she found pediatric physical therapy.
 She worked with kids who had their whole lives ahead of them and saw the happiness they exuded despite their difficult circumstances.
 She was hooked.

 Her passion for helping kids with complex neurological diagnoses motivates her to continue to learn and be more collaborative with her patient’s medical teams, for the benefit of everyone involved.
 Kelli is always up to a challenge and is inspired by other people’s actions in the greater community.

-A devoted Texas Longhorn, she loves to cheer her team on even in the toughest of circumstances.
+A devoted Texas Longhorn, she loves to cheer her team year-round at football, basketball, and baseball.
 She can also be found trying out new restaurants around town and listening to the great live music that Austin has to offer!

 Contact Kelli at email@example.com